What is an Exploit Kit?

-Exploit kits are automated threats that utilize compromised websites to divert web traffic, scan for vulnerable browser-based applications, and run malware.
+Exploit kits are automated threats that use compromised sites to divert web traffic, scan for vulnerable browser-based applications, and run malware

 Exploit kits were developed as a way to automatically and silently exploit vulnerabilities on victims’ machines while browsing the web.
 Due to their highly automated nature, exploit kits have become one of the most popular methods of mass malware or remote access tool (RAT) distribution by criminal groups, lowering the barrier to entry for attackers.
 Exploit kits are also effective at generating profit for malicious actors.
 Creators of exploit kits offer these campaigns for rent on underground criminal markets in the form of exploit kits as a service, where the price for leading kits can reach thousands of dollars per month.

 Attackers utilize exploit kits with the end goal of establishing control of a device in an automated and simplified manner.
 Within an exploit kit, a series of events must occur for the infection to be successful.
 Starting with a landing page, to the execution of an exploit, and to the delivery of a payload, each stage must be successfully completed in order for the attacker to gain control of the host.